brucemack/brucemack.github.io/ampersand/index.md

 ### Which NTP Server?

-My testing was performed using time-a.nist.gov (129.6.15.28), a Stratum 1 NIST Internet Time Service server located in Gaithersburg, Maryland.
-One could argue that a weakness of this design is that it depends on (a) the public internet and (b) it depends on the reliabilty of the NIST infrastructure.
+My testing was performed using `time-a.nist.gov` (129.6.15.28), a Stratum 1 NIST Internet Time Service server located in Gaithersburg, Maryland.
+One could argue that a weakness of my design is that it depends on (a) the public internet and (b) the reliabilty of the NIST infrastructure.

 I have not tested this, but it is my belief that the use of a fancy "stratum 1" NTP source is not important.
 What _is_ important is that all clients in a voter network are synchronized to the same time source.
 It would probably make sense to add an NTP server onto the VOTER server to allow clients to derive their timing synchronization from a central, independent source.

 To take this even further, I note that Jim (W6BIL)'s [VOTER protocol design](https://allstarlink.github.io/voter/voter-protocol/#payload-type-0-authentication-plus-flags) contains a PING connectivty test message type.
 Given this nice statement from Jim: